What is a Wash Sale?

 - Get substantially identical stock for a traditional or Roth IRA

-If you have a loss from a wash sale, you can’t deduct it on your return.
+If you have a loss from a wash sale, you can’t deduct the loss on your return.
 However, a gain on a wash sale is taxable.

 - Creating a deductible loss